 If you are building a small, quick prototype an experienced freelance developer will suffice.

 If you want to ship a large product you need a full time team.
 There is no other way around it.
-Whether the team is in-house or remote, you will get better results from having a team working from a single location.
+Whether the team is in-house or remote-nearshore, you will get better results from having a team working from a single location.

 Have you doubted your product’s launch or success?